oxnr/awesome-bigdata/README.md

 * [MG4J](http://mg4j.di.unimi.it/) - MG4J (Managing Gigabytes for Java) is a full-text search engine for large document collections written in Java.
 It is highly customisable, high-performance and provides state-of-the-art features and new research algorithms.
 * [Sphinx Search Server](http://sphinxsearch.com/) - fulltext search engine.
 * [Vespa](http://vespa.ai/) - is an engine for low-latency computation over large data sets.
 It stores and indexes your data such that queries, selection and processing over the data can be performed at serving time.
+* [Facebook Faiss](https://github.com/facebookresearch/faiss) - is a library for efficient similarity search and clustering of dense vectors.
+It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
+It also contains supporting code for evaluation and parameter tuning.
+Faiss is written in C++ with complete wrappers for Python/numpy.
+* [Annoy](https://github.com/spotify/annoy) - is a C++ library with Python bindings to search for points in space that are close to a given query point.
+It also creates large read-only file-based data structures that are mmapped into memory so that many processes may share the same data.

 ## MySQL forks and evolutions